 Yes!
 I haven't noticed any difference in freezing protein powder muffins and non-protein powder muffins.

 You can freeze these protein carrot cake muffins for up to 3 months in a ziplock bag or wrapped in aluminium foil.
+Avoid using a container as this will leave too much air and could cause freezer burn which will impact the texture.

 You can store sweet vegetable muffins on the bench in the airtight container or in the fridge for up to 5 days (or a week if they're in the fridge).